 Like Crane & Canopy, Riley offers Oeko-Tex certified sateen and percale sheet sets, both of which are made from 100% long staple Egyptian cotton.
-Those looking for cool crispness should check out the percale sheet set (from $149; rileyhome.com), while those who value smoothness will love the sateen sheet set (also from $149; rileyhome.com).
-For those who still aren't quite ready to commit, Riley's nifty Home Lie On program gives customers the chance to check out two sheet samples before buying a full set.
+Those looking for cool crispness should check out the percale sheet set (from $149; rileyhome.com), while those who value smoothness will love the sateen sheet set (from $149; rileyhome.com).
 Chances are, you'll be pleased with whichever one you ultimately go with: Both sheets boast a 5-star rating from a combined 1,000 reviews.
 One happy customer deems the "decadent" sateen set "so soft and comfortable I don't think I'll ever buy sheets anywhere else again!"

-Another Oeko-Tex certified brand, Snowe offers highly rated percale, sateen and linen sheet sets, along with smooth duvet covers and cloudlike down comforters.
-The company's best-selling 500 thread count percale sheets (starting at $188; snowehome.com) are made in Italy from long staple Egyptian cotton, creating a super crisp, high-end feel.
+Another Oeko-Tex certified brand, Snowe offers highly-rated percale, sateen and linen sheet sets, along with smooth duvet covers and cloudlike down comforters.
+The company's best-selling 500 thread count percale sheets (starting at $200; snowehome.com) are made in Italy from long staple Egyptian cotton, creating a super crisp, high-end feel.
 "It feels like I'm staying in a hotel every night," one customer says; another self-proclaimed "sheet snob" declares them "the best sheets at the best price we have tried."